varigence/docs/bimlflex/reference-documentation/SsisExpressUseUTF8DataConversion.md

 # Use UTF8 Data Conversion

-Should SSIS Express-based extract packages apply UTF8 data conversion
+Determines whether SSIS Express-based extract packages apply UTF8 data conversion.

 Notes:
 * This setting is part of the `Staging` settings category.
 * The default value for this setting is `Y`.